KasperGroesLudvigsen/labour_market_analysis/README.md

 Contains the functions used in the correlation analysis as well as some other functions used on an ad-hoc basis during initial exploration.
 Warning: It's messy

 ## Some datasets
-The datasets were used in the correlation analysis
+The datasets were used in the correlation analysis.